 Last year I designed and brought two new test collectors.
 These are small 1 meter square devices about 3 meters tall that allow for the analysis water gathering potential in a location over time.

-This year I'm hoping to deploy a new version of the science package that collects the data on water volumes gathered over time.
+This year I'm going to be continuing the work on fog water collection and water safety and installing a new version of the science package that collects the data on water volumes gathered over time.
 I designed and built the current ones using an Arduino microcontroller and a calibrated tipping rain gauge.

 Thanks for considering supporting my work and I'll look forward to providing a complete report when I get back.